TEXAS' TOP MORTGAGE LENDERS SINCE '96

 What forms/documents do I need for a self employed home loan?

-For self-employed individuals seeking a mortgage, lenders typically request documents that provide a clear picture of your income stability and business viability.
+For self-employed people looking for a mortgage, lenders typically request documents that provide a clear picture of your income stability and business viability.

 - Personal Tax Returns